Prairie Coreopsis

 Coreopsis palmata

-Range & Habitat: Prairie Coreopsis occurs occasionally in most counties of Illinois, but is rare or absent in SE Illinois and some western counties (see Distribution Map).
-Habitats include mesic to dry black soil prairies, sand prairies, gravelly hill prairies, thickets, open areas of rocky upland forests, Black Oak savannas, limestone glades, and abandoned fields.
-It is usually found in high quality habitats because the dispersion of the seeds is rather limited.
+Range & Habitat: The native Prairie Coreopsis occurs occasionally in most counties of Illinois, but it is rare or absent in SE Illinois and some western counties (see Distribution Map).
+Habitats include well-drained black soil prairies, sand prairies, gravel prairies, hill prairies, thickets, open areas of rocky upland forests, savannas, limestone glades, and abandoned fields.
+Prairie Coreopsis is usually found in high quality natural areas because the dispersion of its seeds is rather limited and it is infrequently cultivated.

 Photographic Location: Photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.